awslabs/aws-encryption-sdk-specification/framework/keyring-interface.md

 and SHOULD be equal to a UTF-8 encoding of the key namespace.

-This value MUST NOT be "aws-kms" unless this encrypted data key was produced by the [AWS KMS Keyring](kms-keyring.md).
+This value MUST NOT be "aws-kms" unless this encrypted data key was produced by one of the [AWS KMS Keyrings](./aws-kms/).

 ### key provider info